angkohtenko/Pewlett-Hackard-Analysis/README.md

 # Analysis of Pewlett Hackard
 ## Overview of the analysis
-I was given 6 .csv files with data related to employees of Pewlett Hackard company.
+I was given 6 CSV files with data related to employees of Pewlett Hackard company.
 The goal was to create relational database and conduct the analysis of retiring employees.

 To complete the project I’ve used pgAdmin 4.

 ## Results
 I've created physical ERD using QuickDBD.
 Based on it I've uploaded CSV file to pdAdmin and created database of employees.
 ![](https://github.com/angkohtenko/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png)

-I wrote SQL queries to retrieve data of current employees, managers, employees who are retiring soon, their titles, and saved all of that to csv tables in [Data folder](https://github.com/angkohtenko/Pewlett-Hackard-Analysis/tree/main/Data).
+I wrote SQL queries to retrieve data of current employees, managers, employees who are retiring soon and saved all of that to CSV tables in [Data folder](https://github.com/angkohtenko/Pewlett-Hackard-Analysis/tree/main/Data).

 Then I conducted analysis of [retiring employees by title](https://github.com/angkohtenko/Pewlett-Hackard-Analysis/blob/main/Data/retiring_titles.csv) and revealed that the majority of retiring employees have senior position.

-During the analysis I revealed:
+During the analysis I've got few insights:
 - Some employees have switched titles over the years that caused duplicate values:

 ![](https://github.com/angkohtenko/Pewlett-Hackard-Analysis/blob/main/duplicate_values.png)

 - 90,398 employees will retire soon.

-- The majority of retiring employees have senior position:
+- The majority of retiring employees has senior position:

 ![](https://github.com/angkohtenko/Pewlett-Hackard-Analysis/blob/main/Retiring_employees_by_title.png)

 - 1,549 employees are eligible for mentorship program.

 ## Summary